SS-Hake/SS-Hake.github.io/about.md

 ###Why blog?

-In the early part of 2015 I saw a [video][1] of a talk given by Leslie Lamport, who is the creator of LaTeX among other things, which convinced me I should keep a better record of the progress I am making with regard to my programming skills.
+In the early part of 2015 I saw a [video][1] of a talk given by Leslie Lamport, the creator of LaTeX among other things, which convinced me I should keep a better record of the progress I am making with regard to my programming skills.
 I had been thinking about starting a blog since I completed my BSc, I had leared an enormous amount reading other people's blogs, checking for new posts linked through hacker news has long been part of my daily ritual.